10 Japanese architects who changed the face of this art

 Asakusa culture tourist information

-Obviously, this list is completely exhaustive, Japan is full of so many other talented architects.
-Japanese hyper-cities and particularly Tokyo are often represented by these huge glass towers and other structures that would give us a stiff neck from admiring them.
-However, let's not forget traditional japanese architecture which we talk about in this blog.
+Obviously, this list is not exhaustive at all, Japan is full of many other talented architects.
+Japanese hyper-cities, especially Tokyo, are often represented by these huge glass towers and other structures that would give us a stiff neck from admiring them so much.
+However, let us not forget traditional Japanese architecture which we discuss in this blog.

 If you want to decorate your interior with charming Japanese objects,

-take a look in our collection of figurines
+So take a look at our collection of figurines

 .